Infinitely many reducts of homogeneous structures: Introduction

-Simon Thomas' conjecture says that every countable homogeneous structure with a finite relational language has only finitely many inequivalent reducts \cite{Thomas1}.
-A relational structure $\Gamma$ is a reduct of the structure $\Delta$ iff they have the same domain and every relation of $\Gamma$ has a first-order definition in $\Delta$.
-Two structures are called first-order equivalent if they are the reducts of each other.
-Thomas' conjecture has been verified for several well-known homogeneous structures, but there seems to be no general progress towards proving it.
-In \cite{cam} the reducts of the dense linear order, $(\mathbb Q,\leq)$ are determined.
-For the random graph and random hypergraphs Thomas has determined their reducts \cite{Thomas1}, \cite{thomas2}.
-Both the random graph and the dense linear order have 5 reducts.
+Simon Thomas~\cite{thomas1} made the intriguing conjecture that a countable homogeneous structure over a finite relational language has only finitely many inequivalent reducts.
+This conjecture has been verified for several well-known homogeneous structures, but there seems to be no general progress towards proving it.
+In \cite{cam} the reducts of the dense linear order $(\mathbb Q,\leq)$ are determined (though the language of reducts is not used there).
+Thomas himself determined the reducts of the random graph (the unique countable homogeneous universal graph) and of random hypergraphs~\cite{thomas1,thomas2}.
+Curiously, both the random graph and the dense linear order have $5$ reducts.
 In \cite{JUZI} it is shown that the ``pointed'' linear order has 116 reducts.
-Thus adding a constant to $(\mathbb Q,\leq)$, the number of reducts increases by far.
-The Henson-graphs have no nontrivial reducts \cite{Thomas1}.
-Later in \cite{BPT} and \cite{pibo} a general technique was introduced to investigate first order definable reducts of homogeneous structures on a finite language.
-Although the strategy works only under very special conditions, the first few reducts were possible to determine in several cases.
-Applying these techniques several structures have been analyzed: the random poset \cite{pppp}, \cite{ppppsz}, equality \cite{BCP} and the random graph revisited \cite{BP}.
+Thus adding a constant to $(\mathbb Q,\leq)$, the number of reducts can increase significantly.
+The Henson graphs (the countable homogeneous universal $K_n$-free graphs for $n\ge3$~\cite{henson}) have no nontrivial reducts \cite{thomas1}.
+Later, in \cite{BPT} and \cite{pibo}, a general technique was introduced to investigate first order definable reducts of homogeneous structures on a finite language.
+Although the strategy works only under very special conditions, it was possible to determine all reducts in some cases.
+Applying these techniques several structures have been analyzed: the random poset \cite{pppp}, \cite{ppppsz}, and the random graph revisited \cite{BP}.
 They all have finitely many reducts.
-For the pointed Henson-graphs $(H_n,C)$ \cite{pong1} it is shown that for $n=2$ there are 13 for $n>2$ there are 16 reducts of $(H_n,C)$.
-The proof of this highly non-trivial result applies all existing tricks and techniques.
-Similarly to \cite{r42}, where the 42 proper reducts of the ordered random graph is determined on 42 pages.
-In \cite{r42} it is mentioned that we do not even know how to show that the lattice of reducts has only finitely many atoms, or no infinite ascending chains.
-In order to learn more, it seems to be unavoidable to verify the conjecture for more of the classical structures from model theory, independently from whether or not we believe the conjecture.
-First order definable reducts are interesting for \ok structures in general.
-A structure $\Gamma_1$ is the reduct of $\Gamma_2$ if and only if $\aut(\Gamma_1) \geq \aut(\Gamma_2)$ \cite{Hodges}.
-Hence determining the reduct of an {\ok} structure is equivalent to find the closed supergroups of its automorphism group in the symmetric group of its domain.
+For the pointed Henson graphs $(H_n,C)$, Pongr\'acz \cite{pong1} showed that for $n=3$ there are 13, while for $n>3$ there are 16, reducts of $(H_n,C)$.
+The proof of this highly non-trivial result requires all known tricks and techniques.
+Similarly, in \cite{r42}, the 42 proper reducts of the ordered random graph are determined in 42 pages.
+In \cite{r42} it is mentioned that we do not even know how to show that the lattice of reducts has only finitely many atoms, or no infinite ascending or descending chains.